 Popular public cloud services include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
-While the technology is similar, each cloud solution provides different advantages and disadvantages based on an organization’s business needs.
+While the technology is similar among these, each cloud solution provides different advantages and disadvantages based on an organization’s business needs.

 An on-premise model requires the IT department of a company to predict the maximum load on systems, then purchase and monitor the systems every day.
-Capacity is idle when they are overallocated.
+Capacity is idle when they are over-allocated.
 If they are underestimated, customer satisfaction plunges due to poor performance.
-Such as the case when the US Government announced the Affordable Care Act portals.
+Such is the case when the US government announced the Affordable Care Act portals.
 Another disadvantage of the on-premise model is that a system’s capacity and performance cannot be purchased on real-time needs.
-This means that if a companies peak purchasing season is for two months a year, it has to maintain the same level of capacity for the other ten, creating expensive unused capacity.
+This means that if a company’s peak purchasing season is for two months a year, it has to maintain the same level of capacity for the other ten, creating expensive unused capacity.

-Public cloud providers offer services on a pay-as-you-go model enabling the customer to purchase only the capacity needed.
+Public cloud providers offer services on a pay-as-you-go model, enabling the customer to purchase only the capacity needed.
 So during the peak holiday season, a company can expand its capacity and then dial it back out of season, thus creating a cheaper alternative to the on-premise model.
-On-premise equipment is generally purchased with capital expense money while public cloud costs are shifted to operational expenses.
-These providers also employ teams to build and manage the logistics behind it, allowing a company to focus on their core competencies.
+On-premise equipment is generally purchased with capital expense money, while public cloud costs are shifted to operational expenses.
+These providers also employ teams to build and manage the logistics behind the scenes, allowing a company to focus on their core competencies.
 While doing so allows a company’s time to be placed elsewhere, it is also cheaper to let the providers manage the cloud’s technical side.
 IT teams have advanced technology and training, which allows them to bring better components to the marketplace fast and cheaper.
-In doing this, the cloud providers have built their environments to focus on security, reliability, and performance.
+In doing this, cloud providers have built their environments to focus on security, reliability and performance.

 The cloud model is a shared ownership model.
-The cloud providers own the facilities, power, cooling, physical computer equipment, and the underlying software that runs it all.
-The data centers use state-of-the-art, redundant networks.
-They routinely update the equipment and monitor it all for issues.
-Therefore, the business still owns the installation, configuration, and management of the business application components.
+The cloud providers own the facilities, power, cooling, physical computer equipment and the underlying software that runs it all.
+The data centers use state-of-the-art, redundant networks and routinely update the equipment and monitor it all for issues.
+Therefore, the business still owns the installation, configuration and management of the business application components.

 Historically, IT spent over half its budget on network and systems engineers to do the work the cloud provider’s IT staff does today.
 Despite having a substantial budget, the IT department was always understaffed and unable to meet its obligations.
 After migrating to the public cloud, the business can restructure their organization to focus on teams with appropriate skill sets to build and manage applications that grow and make more money for their business, while delegating the non-core competency work to the cloud provider.